Drawpie Explainers & tools

 Jim Cramer's latest stock calls, dated, early July 2026THE LATEST CALLS · EACH ONE DATEDBUYGE Vernova"still buy" · trust holds a big positionJun 30BUYAMDlikes it "on the dip"Jul 1BUYMedline · AST SpaceMobilelightning-round buysJul 1BULLISHModernainvestable again — but wait for a pullbackJul 1–2BULLISHMeta's new cloud businesssees it "instantly profitable"Jul 1Calls are paraphrased from his broadcasts; stances can change any evening.

-His freshest calls, each pinned to the date he made it.
+July's calls, each pinned to the date he made it — kept on the page so they can be checked.

 DateStockCramer’s stance